Neilus03/FdF-42/README.md

 - **colors.h:** The color palette.
 Defines color codes.
 - **keycodes.h:** The keyboard map.
 Defines key codes.

+## 🎩 How It Works

+Welcome to the backstage!
+Let's pull back the curtain and see how the magic happens.

+### The Map

+The first step in visualizing a 3D landscape is understanding the map.
+The map is a 2D representation of the landscape, where each point represents a coordinate on the Z-axis.
+For example, take a look at this simple 3x3 map:
+´´´sh
+0 3 0
+3 0 3
+0 3 0
+´´´

 ## 🗺️ Example Maps

 Ready to start your adventure?
 You can find example maps in the `test_maps` folder.